 Paris Tour (France) March 2016

-Our third and final tour was a wonderful experience..lovely schools and contacts which makes doing what you love so easy.
-We visited three international schools (including two of the biggest) and one nursery school.
+Our third tour was a wonderful experience..lovely schools and contacts which makes doing what you love so easy.
+We toured for a week, visiting three international schools (including two of the biggest) and one nursery school.
 Here are a few of the feedback comments we received.

 "Who knew that learning about fruit and veg could be so fun?
 Your energetic performance was enjoyed by all of the children who watched with great interest and enthusiasm!"
 Lisa Walters, Institut Notre Dame